flatwhatson/guix-channel/README.md

 ### emacs-pgtk-native-comp

-Emacs built from the unofficial `pgtk-nativecomp` branch, which combines a pure GTK3 rendering engine with the experimental native compilation feature.
+Emacs built from an unofficial `pgtk-nativecomp` branch, which combines a pure GTK3 rendering engine with the experimental native compilation feature.

 See [masm11's branch][masm11-pgtk] for more information on pgtk.

-See [fejfighter's branch][fejfighter-pgtk] for the pgtk+nativecomp merge.
+See [fejfighter's branch][fejfighter-pgtk] for the original pgtk+nativecomp merge.

+This package builds from [my pgtk-nativecomp branch][flatwhatson-pgtk], which keeps stable commit references by merging instead of rebasing and avoids merging master unless the `feature/native-comp` upstream has done so.

+### emacs-pgtk-native-comp-dev

+Emacs built from a WORK-IN-PROGRESS version of pgtk+nativecomp.
+This includes fixes from relevant PRs that haven't been merged upstream yet.

+Currently this is `emacs-pgtk-native-comp` plus the [childframe reimplementation][masm11-childframe-pr] which fixes some childframe bugs on X11.

+This package builds from [my pgtk-nativecomp-dev branch][flatwhatson-pgtk-dev], which makes no promises about stable commits.

 ### libgccjit-10